brandonmarshal/lsx-demo-theme/logs/week13/logs-week13-day4.md

 -   Completed the Internship Admin tab as well as its sub tabs.
 -   Attended Developer updates, Wordpress 6.9 Workshop
 -   I have been finding course materials for yoast, github, microsoft.learn and wordpress to fill in on the document.
 -   I have completed and re-designed the Yoast tab and the Github.learn tab.
+-   Updated the following tabs on the doc:
+-   Yoast Academy
+-   Learn.Github
+-   Learn.microsoft
+-   web.dev
+-   Learn Wordpress

 ---